Jim Weitz, Contributing Editor

 Cambodia is a beautiful country with friendly people, a fascinating history, and dishes full of exotic flavors.
 There are wonderful things to see and do here, like visit the 12th century Angkor Wat temple complex during the sunrise, bicycle through the lush green countryside, take a Mekong River boat tour, sign up for a local cooking class, or receive a blessing from a Buddhist monk.

 As early as 1973, the American embassy became aware of Khmer Rouge atrocities and observed that they had “much in common with those of totalitarian regimes in Nazi Germany and the Soviet Union.”
 In March of 1975, President Ford, seeking additional funding for military aid to Cambodia, warned of a “massacre” and “an unbelievable horror story” that would follow a Khmer Rouge takeover of the capital of 2 million.
-But after years of U.S. government lies about an increasingly unpopular military intervention in Vietnam, some of which itself had inadvertently contributed to the rise of the Khmer Rouge, most people either ignored or did not believe the warning.
+But after years of U.S. government lies about an increasingly unpopular military intervention in Vietnam, some of which may have inadvertently contributed to the rise of the Khmer Rouge, most people either ignored or did not believe the warning.

 Sydney Schanberg was a New York Times reporter stationed in Phnom Penh who was one of those who disregarded Ford’s words, choosing not to leave the city on April 12, the day the U.S. embassy evacuated.
 He did arrange for his Cambodian interpreter, friend and assistant, Dith Pran, along with Dith’s family, to be included on the list of evacuees.
 Dith saw off his family but also decided to stay behind to help Schanberg continue his reporting.